hillbig/rsdic/README.md

 	// 1:2
 	// 2:3

-	rsd.Push(false) // You can add anytime
+	rsd.PushBack(false) // You can add anytime

 	// Use MarshalBinary() and UnmarshalBinary() for serialize/deserialize RSDic. bytes, err := rsd.MarshalBinary()